-STANZ Constitution 2019
+STANZ Constitution 2023

 The SCIENCE TECHNICIANS’ ASSOCIATION OF NEW ZEALAND INCORPORATED is a national

 (a) The name of the association shall be the “SCIENCE TECHNICIANS’ ASSOCIATION OF NEW

-(b) The recognised contraction for the name of this association is STANZ
+(b) The recognised contraction for the name of this association is STANZ.

 (c) The Association may change the name of the Association in accordance with the Incorporated

 (b) To encourage and promote links with the wider science and technology community.

-(c) To provide information and advice to science technicians on resources, methods and systems.
+(c) To provide information and advice to Science Technicians on resources, methods and systems.

-(d) To provide professional stimulation of science technicians through opportunities for sharing
+(d) To provide professional stimulation of Science Technicians through opportunities for sharing

 development and support, resource requirements, deployment ratios, career structure and

-(h) To promote safe work practices and environments as required by Worksafe legislation and relevant regulatory documents.
+(h) To promote safe work practices and environments as required by WorkSafe New Zealand

 3. Compliance with Incorporated Societies Act